DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 In this instance, you need to access the test controller from the page model's `login` method.

 TestCafe allows you to avoid passing the test controller to the method explicitly.
-Instead, you can simply import `t` to the page model file.
+Instead, you can import `t` to the page model file.

 ```js
 import { Selector, t } from 'testcafe';